To say the last few years for Malaysia Airlines has been difficult is an understatement.

 It has never been safer to fly.

-I can appreciate travellers being cautious about their safety when choosing to travel, but do your own research, consider the facts, look past the Media hysteria and then make your judgement on whether you’ll consider giving Malaysia Airlines a go on your next long-haul flight.
+I can appreciate travellers being cautious about their safety when choosing to travel, but do your own research, consider the facts, look past the Media hysteria and then make your judgment on whether you’ll consider giving Malaysia Airlines a go on your next long-haul flight.

 I’ve flown with airlines with far worse safety records than Malaysia Airlines.
 Sometimes it’s because I’ve had to for work, sometimes because they’re better than the other options available.
 Regardless, the decision ultimately comes down to you and what you are comfortable with.